pallets/jinja/docs/api.rst

 future.
 It's recommended to configure a sensible default for autoescaping.
 This makes it possible to enable and disable autoescaping on a per-template basis (HTML versus text for instance).

+.. versionchanged:: 3.1

+Jinja now also allows the usage of different escape functions selected by template suffix.

 .. autofunction:: jinja2.select_autoescape